AFLplusplus/AFLplusplus/docs/env_variables.md

       test.
 If the target performs only few loops then this will give a small performance boost.

-    See llvm_mode/README.neverzero.md
+    See instrumentation/README.neverzero.md

 ### CMPLOG

     - Setting AFL_LLVM_CMPLOG=1 during compilation will tell afl-clang-fast to produce a CmpLog binary.
-See llvm_mode/README.cmplog.md
+See instrumentation/README.cmplog.md

-    See llvm_mode/README.neverzero.md
+    See instrumentation/README.neverzero.md

+## 3) Settings for GCC / GCC_PLUGIN modes

-Then there are a few specific features that are only available in the gcc_plugin:
+Then there are a few specific features that are only available in GCC and GCC_PLUGIN mode.

-### INSTRUMENT_FILE

-    This feature allows selective instrumentation of the source
+  - Setting AFL_KEEP_ASSEMBLY prevents afl-as from deleting instrumented assembly files.
+Useful for troubleshooting problems or understanding how the tool works.
+(GCC mode only)
+    To get them in a predictable place, try something like:

+    mkdir assembly_here
+    TMPDIR=$PWD/assembly_here AFL_KEEP_ASSEMBLY=1 make clean all

   - Setting AFL_GCC_INSTRUMENT_FILE with a filename will only instrument those files that match the names listed in this file (one filename per line).
     See gcc_plugin/README.instrument_list.md for more information.
+    (GCC_PLUGIN mode only)

-## 3) Settings for afl-fuzz
+## 4) Settings for afl-fuzz

 The main fuzzer binary accepts several options that disable a couple of sanity checks or alter some of the more exotic semantics of the tool: